tessasullivan/datingQuiz/README.md

 ## Support and contact details

-_Contact Tessa Sullivan at tessa.sullivan@gmail.com or Brendan Hellar at bwhellar@gmail.com.
+_Contact Tessa Sullivan at tessa.sullivan@gmail.com or Brendan Hellar at bwhellar@gmail.com._
 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+* Relies upon jQuery 3.3.1
+* Links to Bootstrap 4.3.1
+* Bootstrap classes used includes form-control

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+*This software is licensed under the MIT license.*

+Copyright (c) 2019 **_Tessa Sullivan and Brendan Hellar_**